gasduster99/sppComp/try1/try1_2.md

 uncertainty including an efficient database design for dissemination of results at any level of aggregation.

-![Number of commercial port samples per market category in California, 1978-2014 (upper panel), average sample size per stratum (middle panel), and number of market categories recorded on landing receipts (lower panel).
+![Sparce Data: Number of commercial port samples per market category in California, 1978-2014 (upper panel), average sample size per stratum (middle panel), and number of market categories recorded on landing receipts (lower panel).
 On the lower panels, points indicate observed values, while the black lines represent